Shantaveri Gopala Gowda: Early life

+Career

 Upon the publication of his biography, N. Dharam Singh, chief minister of Karnataka, said that "the agitation and the political contribution of the late Shantaveri Gopala Gowda are significant in the history of the Legislature".

 He was a firebrand politician who knew the culture of the land, and being a villager himself had a great following among the farmer community of Karnataka.
 A well-read person with a strong love for the Kannada language, he had been a friend to many intellectual and sensitive literary figures of Karnataka like the poet Gopalakrishna Adiga, the novelist Dr. U.R.
 Ananthamurthy, the writer and journalist P. Lankesh, and the farmers' association leader M. D. Nanjundaswamy.
 In fact, Dr. Ananthamurthy wrote the novel Avasthe ("State of Life") based on the life of Gopala Gowda.
 It was also made into a sensitive film of the same name in 1987 with actor Anant Nag playing the lead role.
 A real idealist and daredevil leader his 'Kagodu satyagraha' – the indefinite fast he held to provide justice to the farmers of Karnataka – is evergreen in the minds of Karnataka people.
 His death at an early age heralded the slow demise of socialist movement in Karnataka.
 M. D. Nanjundaswamy, was one of the few leaders to carry forward the movement along the lines that Gowda had envisaged.
 Gowda's political role was pivotal as it once again drew the attention of the nation on the plight of the farmers.

+Personal life

+Gowda married Sonakka, the daughter of a Hubli-based lawyer, on 3 March 1964.
+Sonakka (died 2019) worked as a schoolteacher.
+The couple had two children together: daughter Ila Geetha (b.
+1967) and son Ramamanohar (b.
+1968).
+Gowda named his son after Ram Manohar Lohia.
+Gowda's health began deteriorating after 1970 leading to his death on 9 June 1972 at the Victoria Hospital in Bangalore.